 - 2,4-D (2,4-Dichlorophenoxyacetic acid)

-There are currently more than 220 chemical pesticides sprayed on produce grown in the U.S., and glyphosate tops the list.
+There are more than 220 chemical pesticides sprayed on produce grown in the U.S., and glyphosate tops the list.
 Foods and crops highest in glyphosate (non-organic versions):

 - Orange juice

 - Granola bars

 - Whole-grain pasta

 There are things you can do to protect yourself and your family against glyphosate and other agricultural toxins.
 Emphasizing organic foods is important, but you can go even further.
 Here’s how to reduce your exposure:

 The Environmental Working Group (EWG) is a non-profit research and consumer advocacy group that fosters environmental justice through education, policy reform, and other actions.
 To contribute, you can sign the EWG’s petition to help remove glyphosate from our food systems.